Matrix-free stochastic calculation of operator norms without using adjoints: Introduction

 \section{Introduction}

 In this paper, we revisit the problem of the computation of the operator norm $\norm{A}$ of a linear map $A$ between Hilbert spaces of dimension $d$ and $m$, respectively.
-We reconsider this problem under restrictive conditions for which we could not find a satisfactory solution in the literature.
+We reconsider this problem under restrictive conditions for which we could not find a satisfactory solution in the literature and which wwe encountered in our analysis of primal-dual algorithms with mismatched adjoint in the context of computerized tomography.
 First, we assume that the map $A$ is only available through a black-box oracle that returns $Av$ for a given input $v$, e.g. there is precompiled code available which evaluates a linear map.
 Moreover, we consider that it is not possible to store a large number of vectors (of either the input or the output dimension), which means that we assume that the method has a storage requirement of $\bigO(\max(m,d))$.
 Finally, we are interested in a method that is able to approximate the value $\norm{A}$ to any accuracy and also is able to make further incremental improvements if the output at some stage is not good enough.
+We describe, why we are interested in this scenario in the next section.